openlabs/nereid/docs/installation.rst

-If you are cloning the repository for development or updating the documentation, you also need to initialise the git submodules for the theme used in the documentation
+If you are cloning the repository for development or updating the documentation, you also need to initialise the git submodules for the theme used in the documentation.

 .. code-block:: sh
     :emphasize-lines: 4,6